Latest News

 By comparison, Russia supplied around 40% of Europe’s total gas imports by 2022.

-Although relying on U.S. Energy carries a lower political risk, this extreme dependency exposes Europe nonetheless to potentially severe disruptions.
-For example, if hurricanes or heatwaves cause a sudden drop of exports to the U.S. Gulf Coast.
+Although reliance on U.S. Energy carries less risk politically, this extreme dependency exposes Europe nonetheless to potentially serious disruptions.
+For example, a sudden drop of exports from U.S. Gulf Coast because of hurricanes or heatwaves.
 Washington's chaotic policymaking since January has shown that there can be political risk among allies.

 Burgum stated that the U.S. policy of energy dominance is aligned fully with Europe's desire to stop its dependence on Russia.
 This seems to be the case for now.